AndrewYRevell/implantRenders/index.md

 | RID0589                                     | [RID0595](./renders/sub-RID0595/index.html) | [RID0596](./renders/sub-RID0596/index.html) | RID0646                                     | RID0647                                     |
 | [RID0648](./renders/sub-RID0648/index.html) | RID0649                                     | RID0650                                     | RID0651                                     | RID0652                                     |

+Notes:
-*Surface reconstruction failed in Freesurfer.
+	- RID0186: Surface reconstruction failed in Freesurfer.
 Therefore registered coordinates to the surface file are also innacurate.
 Failure can be due to low quality clinical imaging and/or diffuse pathology.
+	- RID0194: Channel coordinates and surface reconstruction correct in face of diffuse brain pathology.